GreyBalloonYU/GreyBalloonYU.github.io/source/_posts/My-Presentation-in-PSC-Regular-Activity-10-9.md

 <font size=4>

-In a wonderful night in my 24th birthday, I give a presentation about the blog in PSC.
+In a wonderful night of my 24th birthday, I gave a presentation about the blog in PSC.
+It was so meaningful for me 😃

 Here is the slides of my presentation: